The STC Story

 The Anglicans and Baptists of Crookes, who had been in discussion for some time, came together to form St Thomas Crookes LEP (Local Ecumenical Partnership).
 This partnership is now over 35 years old and still going strong!

-Following a visit from the well-known Vineyard pastor John Wimber, St Thomas’ Church became a renewal centre, and continued to grow and thrive.
+Following a visit from the well-known American Vineyard church pastor John Wimber, St Thomas’ Church became a renewal centre, and continued to grow and thrive.

-The clusters continued to grow and develop, reaching around 2000 members, and the city church eventually found a new building at the former Rotary Electric site, becoming St Thomas Philadelphia (now part of Network Church Sheffield).
+The clusters continued to grow and develop, with the church membership reaching around 2000.
+The city church eventually found a new building at the former Rotary Electric site, becoming St Thomas Philadelphia (now part of Network Church Sheffield).

-A pioneering ‘Campus Redevelopment Project’ to link the church and centre and develop the ‘village square’ led to extensive refurbishment for much of the campus and meeting rooms including the Nursery.
+A pioneering ‘Campus Redevelopment Project’ to link the church and centre and develop the ‘village square’ led to an extensive £1m refurbishment for much of the campus and meeting rooms including the church Nursery.

 STC College was launched, building on 20 years’ experience of running ‘YAPS’, ‘Tribal Training’ and ‘Form’ discipleship years for young adults.